 What you see below are not see-thru skirts.
 They are actually prints on the skirts to make it look as if the panties are visible and are the current rage in Japan.

-Origins: Japan has indeed been home to some rather unusual recent fashion items, such as the infamous "breast scarves" (actually just part of an artistic exhibition and not a widely-sold product):
+Origins: In recent years Japan has produced some rather unusual fashion items that have been objects of fascination throughout the western world, such as the infamous "breast scarves" that were given wide coverage by English-language news outlets (although the scarves were actually just part of an artistic exhibition and not a widely-sold consumer product):

-But what about this latest alleged Japanese fashion trend, skirts with screened-on images of panties which create the illusion of "see-through" clothing (thereby fulfilling the fantasy of all the disappointed boys who were ever duped into ordering X-Ray Specs through comic book ads)?
+But what about the alleged "current [fashion] rage in Japan" depicted above, skirts supposedly displaying screened-on images of panties which create the illusion of "see-through" clothing (thereby fulfilling the fantasy of all the disappointed boys who were ever duped into ordering X-Ray Specs through comic book ads)?
 Even if such a product did exist, pictures like the ones shown above would have to be very carefully posed in order to get the screened-on panties to line up perfectly with the actual positioning of the skirt-wearers' derrieres and legs.

 "The only time you see these scenes are in photographs in porno magazines.
 There's nothing like this in the street," Duits says.